AWG Secular 12 Step Self-Esteem Group 🚀

 Share questions:

-- Do you ever blame yourself for having values you find ableist?
+- Do you ever blame yourself for having values you also find ableist?
 What is it like?

 - How do you cope with feeling like you're in conflict with your own values when you're overwhelmed?